shriyanshk/Reasoning_Uncertainity/PackageDescription.md

 adespatial - https://cran.r-project.org/web/packages/adespatial/adespatial.pdf
 Multivariate Multiscale Spatial analyiss - Tools for the multiscale spatial analysis of multivariate data.
 Several methods are based on the use of a spatial weighting matrix and its eigenvector decomposition (Moran's Eigenvectors Maps, MEM).

+BDgraph - Bayesian Structure Learning in Graphical Models using Birth-Death MCMC

 bnlearn - an R package for learning the graphical structure of Bayesian networks, estimate their parameters and perform some useful inference.

 bnspatial - https://cran.r-project.org/web/packages/bnspatial/vignettes/bnspatial.html